 Who is Sanjoy Roy?

 I’ve been writing on dance since 1994, for various publications including the Guardian since 2002, and others including Dance Gazette, Dance International, Dancing Times and others.
+From 1994–2000 I was co-editor of Dance Now magazine.
+Since 2018 I have been editor of the Europe-wide Springback Magazine, covering new dance in Europe and nurturing international new writers.
 This is my writing archive.
 For more about me, click here.

 Is this archive complete?